ShiZhan/fs-crawler/README.md

     use `trigram -m <modeler with options>` to invoke the corresponding modeler, translate designated resources into semantic models.

+    NOTE: some modelers, related to file system modeling, are using file URI to create individuals, so the absolute file path must be globally unique, it is important to set full path in modeler parameters, for them to generate consistent URIs.

 5. Model combining and importing

     Several interrelated models can be put together as a single model file for using